viniciusaborba/Clean-domain/README.md

 # Clean Domain

-Clean Domain is a simple forum application that I devoloped to train the concepts of DDD and Clean Architecture.
+Clean Domain is a simple forum application that I developed to train the concepts of DDD and Clean Architecture.

 ## 🚀 Technologies